paleopollen/ndpi-tile-cropper-cli/README.md

 optional arguments:
   -h, --help            show this help message and exit --input-file [INPUT_FILE], -i [INPUT_FILE]
                         Path to the input NDPISlide file.
-  --output-dir [OUTPUT_DIR], -o [OUTPUT_DIR]
+E.g., data/NDPI/NDPI_1.ndpi --output-dir [OUTPUT_DIR], -o [OUTPUT_DIR]
                         Path to the output directory.
+E.g., data/NDPI/NDPI_1_tiles.
+If no output directory path is provided, the program will create a directory using the input file's name and save the tiles in that directory.
   --tile_size TILE_SIZE, -s TILE_SIZE
                         Size of the tiles to crop.
 Only square tiles are supported at present.
   --tile_overlap TILE_OVERLAP, -l TILE_OVERLAP